lamnhan066/dmg/README.md

 --setting "./path/to/setting.py"
 ```

-Note that the `--license-path` will not affect when you use your own `setting.py`.
+Note that the `--license-path` will be ignored when you use your own `setting.py`.

 Your output `DMG` is expected at: `build/macos/Build/Products/Release/<name>.dmg`.